-It's interesting, Athenian architects built altars to a pantheon of gods, but Athenian philosophers were largely agnostic.
+Interestingly, the architects in Athens built altars to a pantheon of gods, but the philosophers in Athens were largely agnostic.
 Plato wrote, "It is hard to investigate and to find the framer and the father of the universe.
 And, if one did find Him, it would be impossible to express Him in terms which all could understand."

-The Greeks acknowledged the necessity of a prime mover - a universal first cause.
-There had to be a God, but they saw Him as aloof and distant - impossible to know.
+Yet the intellectuals all acknowledged the necessity of a prime mover - a universal first cause - yet they viewed him as aloof and distant - impossible to know.

 And this left a huge vacuum in the Greek soul.

-But Paul drew on their hunger for God.
-He used the altar to "the unknown god" to proclaim the true God.
+Paul draws on their hunger for the one, true God.
+He uses the altar to the unknown god to proclaim the true God.